Mitsune-e/Mitsune-e/README.md

 ## Hi there 👋

-- 🔭 I’m currently looking for a new place tow ork and improving old projects from my College Projects.
+- 🔭 I’m currently looking for a new place to work.
 - 📫 How to reach me: by Email
 <!---
 <div>